Deadline to apply: Applications will be accepted until position is filled.

 - Proficiency with video-editing software preferred.

-Compensation and Schedule: This is a full-time salaried position.
-Salary is commensurate with experience and qualifications.
-Generous benefits package.
+Compensation and Schedule: This is a full-time salaried position with generous benefits package.
+Current annual salary range for this position is $40K-$52K based on experience and qualifications.
 Most work will be during business hours, but schedule varies based on activities of the campaign, and will require working evenings and weekends, as needed.

 Communities United for Police Reform (CPR) is an Equal Opportunity Employer and does not discriminate on the basis of race, creed, sexual orientation, gender identity, age, ethnicity, national origin, religion, or disability.